o3de/o3de.org/content/docs/learning-guide/tutorials/assets/mesh-assets.md

 ## Processing a mesh asset

-When you placed your `.fbx` source asset in your project, Asset processor detected the asset and processed it with a default set of rules for `.fbx` source assets.
+When you placed your `.fbx` source asset in your project, Asset Processor detected the asset and processed it with a default set of rules for `.fbx` source assets.
 To customize the rules that process a mesh asset, follow the steps below:

 1. In **O3DE Editor** locate your asset in **Asset Browser**.
 If you don't have an asset of your own, you can type `fbx` into the search field at the top of asset browser and use one of the provided `.fbx` files such as `sphere.fbx`.